A leaked Facebook memo paints a pretty scary picture of the company's goals - here's Mark Zuckerberg's response

 However, after BuzzFeed published the Facebook memo, Zuckerberg released a statement to the site:

-Bosworth also defended himself in a statement on Twitter:
+Bosworth also defended himself in a statement on Twitter: false

 Other employees spoke with BuzzFeed about the memo as well.
 One former senior executive at Facebook told BuzzFeed News that the kind of views in the memo are “being retroactively raised and discussed in light of the company’s recent scandals,” adding, “right now there’s a tremendous amount of soul-searching, internally.”